+Once Evenmore Care begins, a member of the Crossroads team will remain bedside for as long as they are needed.
 Even when the patient’s symptoms are well-managed, Crossroads is there to provide support to the patient and their family in this final transition.

 Please call at 1-888-564-3405 to learn more about the stages of hospice care and the support Crossroads provides.

 If you found this information helpful, please share it with your network and community.

 Copyright © 2017 Crossroads Hospice & Palliative Care.
 All rights reserved.